Rikemannen/obsidian-sync/Journal/September 29 2025.md

 Anyways thats my day, i also scrolled mcmaster-carr (yeah im weird, howd u know?) and then played general ragdoll chaos a good while, i discovered you could upgrade stuff like amount earned while ragdolled and whatever, which was nice.
 I earned a lot of money.

 Ima sleep now, this was a short entry.

+Wait omg i forgot, we also went to the engraver and made an image of his dog on a piece of wood, it was thin af you could see through it.
+And tmrw the girls who want things are coming :D

+Im unironically sitting with my legs crossed rn :3

+Oh and fun thing during math, i asked Niva and Veronika if they could type an emoticon on the calculator, thinking they couldnt.
+BOTH of them types x3 after just a wee bit of thinking...
+And i thought i was smart x3